eisbaer66/spm/README.md

 3. execute the install-spm.ps1 script
 (this will download and extract spm into the current directory and adds it to your PATH)

+### manual Setup
+1. download the latest zip file matching your operation system from [Releases](https://github.com/eisbaer66/spm/releases)
+2. extract the zip into a directory
+3. (optional, but recommended) add the directory to your PATH

 ## Commands
+spm should be run from the base folder of your plugin project.
+Use the [--working-directory](https://github.com/eisbaer66/spm#working-directory) option to run spm from an other directory.
+You can use the [--github-token](https://github.com/eisbaer66/spm#github-token) option once to save a GitHubToken, that will be used to increase rate limits for the GitHub-API.

 ### `list` command
 aliases: `ls`, `l`